threatpatrols/docker-sshjumphost/README.md

 # sshjumphost
-A fancy sshjumphost (bastion host) that makes it easy for ssh-key or user-ca-key based authentication.
+A fancy sshjumphost (bastion host) for accessing backend networks; makes easy work of setting up ssh-key based or user-ca-key based authentication.

 By default, sshjumphost does not provide any login-shell since the intent is to __jump__ from the sshjumphost to another.
 This can be overridden by setting